KeefAHassan/Monty-The-Meddlesome-Marsupial/bug-report-3.md

 ## Describe

 **What is happening?
-What do you see?**
+What do you see?** koalaRouter.put was not a Completed code

 **What _should_ be happening?
-What do you want to see?**
+What do you want to see?** what i want to see is this res.sendStatus(200);

 ## Isolate